jhpyle/docassemble/_docs/interviews.md

 ---
 layout: docs
-title: How to write an interview
+title: Steward Web Apps
-short_title: Interviews
+short_title: Stewards
 ---

-# <a name="whatis"></a>What is a **docassemble** interview?
+# <a name="whatis"></a>What is a Steward?

+A Steward is a web application on the Docassemble Framework.
+It is written in a [domain specific language] called [DALang] that is based on [Python].
-An "interview" in **docassemble** is a [YAML] file that **docassemble** reads, and on the basis of what it finds, asks questions of a user.
+The Steward reads this DALang and based on what it finds, it asks questions of the user(s) during an interview session.

-**docassemble** stores the user's answers in "variables."
-The values of these variables may be incorporated into the the text of [questions], or into the text of [documents].
+Stewards store users' answers in [variables].
+The values of these variables can be incorporated into future [questions] and into deliverables, such as [generated documents] or an API call to another web application like [Zapier].

-The interview can ask different questions of the user depending on what the answers to earlier questions were.
+The Steward can ask users different questions based on the answers a user gave to previous questions.
+Therefore, not every interview session with a Steward is identical.

-# <a name="simple interview"></a>The contents of an interview file
+# <a name="simple interview"></a>Example of a Steward

-The interview file is a series of possible questions that could potentially be asked, arranged in no particular order.
-Which questions will be asked, and the order in which they are asked, will be determined by **docassemble**.
-All you need to do is give **docassemble** an end goal.
+A Steward is fundamentally comprised of a series of possible questions that could potentially be asked, arranged in no particular order.
+Which questions will be asked, and the order in which they are asked, will be determined by the Steward.
+All you need to do is give the Steward an objective.
+Both of which are accomplished in [DALang].

-The end goal might be as simple as "show the exit screen."
-This will instruct **docassemble** to try to show the exit screen.
-But **docassemble** will doubtless find that in order to show the exit screen, it will need some piece of information.
-It will look for a question in the [YAML] file that will provide that information, and it will try to ask that question.
+The objective might be as simple as "show the exit screen."
+This will instruct the Steward to try to show the exit screen.
+But the Steward will doubtless find that in order to show the exit screen, it will need some other pieces of information.
+It will look for a question in the [DALang] that will provide that information, and it will try to ask that question.
 But it may find that in order to ask that question, it needs to know another piece of information, and it will look for a question that provides that information, and so forth and so on.
-The first question will turn out to be something basic, like "What is your name?" and **docassemble** might not reach the exit screen until 20 questions have been asked and answered.
+The first question will turn out to be something basic, like "What is your name?" and the Steward might not reach the exit screen until 20 questions have been asked and answered.
+This is called [backward chaining].

-In addition to questions, the [YAML] file can contain bits of logic, written as lines of [Python] code.
+In addition to questions, [DALang] can contain bits of logic, written as lines of [Python] code.
 For example:

 {% highlight yaml %}